The Story

 Chapter I · The City

-What photographs don't show: the school on the eastern side where the windows had been broken since the winter of 2001.
+What photographs don't show: the school on the eastern side where the windows had been broken since 2001.
 Nobody fixed them.
-Children wore coats to class from October to March.
+Children wore coats from October to March.

 Chapter II · The Families

-Families in Kamenica adapted.
-When the economy offered nothing, the family became everything.
 Both uncles under the same roof.
 Three generations in one house.
 Not a choice — a strategy.
+Shared kitchens.
+Shared costs.
+Shared responsibility.

 Chapter III · The Children